philbowman/ZrRobot/README.md

 ## Multi-Puller ##

 This script is for teachers of CS50AP.
 It will let you pull all the student work for a number of assignments, into folders that you name or that are auto-generated from the slug.
+The script then runs compare50 against other student submissions and against archived submissions (I use Douglas Kiang's source50 repo) and creates a list of submissions as `list.html`.

 Run the script with `python3 puller.py`.